UntitledModGame/umg-mods/lootplot.s0/readme.md

-# Lootplot items mod!!!
+# Lootplot s0 mod!!!

-This mod contains a bunch of item definitions for lootplot.
+Season 0 of lootplot.
+This mod contains the "core game" that is the default gamemode

 :D